How to Pick Stocks: Fundamentals vs. Technicals

 To set up a screen, consider the following items:

 • Sectors and industries.
-Many traders compartmentalize the stock market into broad sectors (technology, energy, financials, etc.) or, going further, break it into industry groups, like software, semiconductors, and computer hardware within the technology sector.
+Many traders compartmentalize the stock market into broad sectors (technology, energy, financials, etc.), or going further, they break it into industry groups, like software, semiconductors, and computer hardware within the technology sector.
 Look for strong sectors and industry groups if you want to go long—that is, buy a stock with the expectation that its price will rise—and weak ones if you want to go short—which means borrowing and selling a stock whose price you think is going to fall, and then buying it back later at a lower price should it actually fall, all with the expectation that you’ll pocket the difference.
-Because short selling involves potentially unlimited risk if the underlying stock moves higher, it's considered an advanced strategy and also requires a margin account.
+Because short selling involves potentially unlimited risk if the underlying stock moves higher, it's considered an advanced strategy and requires a margin account.

 • Momentum.
 Technical traders usually want to identify strong, uptrending stocks for potential buys and weak downtrending stocks for shorts.
-One way to find them is to use moving averages, which are trend-following indicators that smooth out day-to-day price movements to show a stock’s general direction over time.
-They can also act as support and resistance levels.
+One way to find them is to use moving averages, which are trend-following indicators that smooth out day-to-day price movements to show a stock's general direction over time.
+Moving averages can also act as support and resistance levels.
 Support is an area on the chart where downward trends seem to find a floor as buying pressure overcomes selling pressure.
 Resistance is often a price area where the upward trends start to fizzle as selling pressure overcomes buying pressure.

 • A simple moving average is calculated by averaging a stock's closing prices over a defined period.
 Many traders use 20 days as a starting point, but you can use different periods according to your trading style.